ClickHouse/clickhouse-docs/docs/en/integrations/data-ingestion/s3/gcs-multi-region.md

 ### Remote ClickHouse servers

 This file configures the hostname and port of each ClickHouse server in the cluster.
 The default configuration file contains sample cluster definitions, in order to show only the clusters that are completely configured the tag `replace="true"` is added to the `remote_servers` entry so that when this configuration is merged with the default it replaces the `remote_servers` section instead of adding to it.

+- Edit the file with your hostnames, and make sure that they resolve from the ClickHouse server nodes

 ```xml title=/etc/clickhouse-server/config.d/remote-servers.xml
 <clickhouse>